“I have found out that there ain’t no surer way to find out whether you like people or hate them than to travel with them.” – Mark Twain

 + Everybody picks a few key activities or “must-dos” and the group works together to accommodate this BUT do not overload your itinerary.
 Leave a few hours here or there in a day or days for spontaneity.

-+ Scour for hotels on websites like Groupon.com, LivingSocial.com, and Jetsetter.com.
++ Scour for hotels on websites like on Booking.com, Groupon.com, LivingSocial.com, and Jetsetter.com.
 Sometimes booking these nicer hotels with a group ends up being quite a steal.
-AirBnB.com is also another great + affordable alternative but I suggest staying for 1-2 nights since there is no maid service and sometimes needed on a vacation (especially with a few chicks or guys together).
+Airbnb is also another great + affordable alternative but I suggest staying for 1-2 nights since there is no maid service and sometimes needed on a vacation (especially with a few chicks or guys together).

 + I also recommend going on tripadvisor.com and look at the traveler’s photos to get a good idea of what the hotel room actually looks like vs. their professional photos.

-+ Suggest solutions or ideas if there is any problems on your end.
-If someone is not happy with the hotel options given, find some hotels that do fit your budget and share your suggestions to everybody else.
++ Suggest solutions or ideas if there are any problems on your end.
+If someone is not happy with the hotel options given, find some hotels that do fit your budget and share your suggestions with everybody else.

 + Read up on the country’s culture & customs & share them with your travel friends.

-// Nothing more embarrassing than getting scolded at a temple or place of worship because your friend is wearing spaghetti straps or shorts.
-You just look ignorant and well….like an idiot.
+// There is nothing more embarrassing than getting scolded at a temple or place of worship because your friend is wearing spaghetti straps or shorts.
+Nobody wants to look ignorant and well….like an idiot.
 Luckily, most of these places will have scarves or long skirts to borrow for free (or at least pay a small fee) to enter the place of worship.